rlacher/allianz-sentiment-challenge/README.md

 ## Technical Notes

 The API returns the 25 most recent comments as required.
-Internally, all comments are fetched via paginated requests to ensure complete data retrieval.
+Internally, all comments are retrieved exhaustively through lazy pagination, optimising resource usage for large datasets.
 Comments are sorted by `created_at` in descending order before limiting the output.

 ## License